-Wearable technology examples are, but not limited to airpods, smart watches, wireless headphones.
+Wearable technology examples are, but not limited to, airpods, smart watches, wireless headphones.

-NEW for the 2023- 2024 School Year - The following consequences will be applied if students do not follow the cell phone expectation and are found with their phone during the school day.
+The following consequences will be applied if students do not follow the wearable technology expectation and are found with their device during the school day.
 This expectation will also be followed during our aftercare.

-1st offense - The phone will be confiscated and locked in the main office safe.
+1st offense - The device will be confiscated and locked in the main office safe.
 An authorized family member will be required to pick up the phone from the main office.

-Subsequent offenses - The phone will be confiscated and locked in the main office safe.
+Subsequent offenses - The device will be confiscated and locked in the main office safe.
 A \$10 fee must be paid before the phone will be returned and an authorized family member will be required to pick up the phone from the main office.